More US arms to Ukraine will aggravate war, Kremlin warns

 Earlier, in a call with reporters, Kremlin spokesman Dmitry Peskov said the expansion of Western weapon supplies to Ukraine “leads to an aggravation of the conflict and, in fact, does not bode well for Ukraine”.

-Mr Peskov’s comments were the first official Russian reaction to news that Ukrainian President Volodymyr Zelensky is heading to Washington for a summit with US President Joe Biden.
+Mr Peskov’s comments were the first official Russian reaction to news that Ukrainian President Volodymyr Zelensky was heading to Washington for a summit with US President Joe Biden.

-The trip will be Mr Zelensky’s first known foreign trip since Russia’s February 24 invasion triggered a war that has killed thousands and laid waste to towns and cities across Ukraine.
+The trip is Mr Zelensky’s first known foreign trip since Russia’s February 24 invasion triggered a war that has killed thousands and laid waste to towns and cities across Ukraine.

-Mr Zelensky is expected to leave Washington with pledges for a massive 1.8 billion US dollar (£1.5 billion) military aid package that would help his country defend itself from Russian aggression.
+The White House announced more military aid for Ukraine just hours before Mr Zelensky arrived in the US.

-The latest military hardware from the US would include for the first time a Patriot missile battery and precision guided bombs for fighter jets, US officials said on Tuesday.
+The massive 1.8 billion dollar package includes for the first time a Patriot missile battery and precision guided bombs for fighter jets, US officials said.

 Volodymyr Fesenko, head of the Kyiv-based Penta Centre independent think tank, said Mr Zelensky’s visit could help map out future strategy.